 Midgett is no stranger to the program, having competed for the Noles for four seasons, culminating with her graduation in the spring of 2016.
 Demonstrating the same hard work she brings to her current position, Midgett recorded personal bests in each of her last four meets as a collegian.

-An outstanding student, she was a four-year ACC Honor Roll selection on her way to earning a bachelor’s degree in exercise science.
+An outstanding student, she was a four-year ACC Honor Roll selection on her way to earning a bachelor’s degree in Exercise Physiology.

-A native of Orange Park, Fla., Midgett graduated from Ridgeview High in 2012, having competed on both the cross country and track & field teams.
-In 2009 she helped lead Ridgeview to a fifth-place team finish at the 3A state cross country championships.
+A native of Orange Park, FL., Midgett graduated from Ridgeview High in 2012, having competed on both the varsity cross country and track & field teams.
+She set school records in the 300m.
+Hurdles, 4x400m, and 4x800m.
+In 2009, she helped lead Ridgeview to a fifth-place team finish at the 3A state cross country championships